flybywiresim/manuals/src/fbw-a32nx/sop/preliminary-cockpit-preparation/index.typ

 set page(
   paper: "a5",
   foreground:none,
+  header: pageheader(aircraft, document, h1, h2, h3, thisSection),
+  footer: pagefooter(operatorAbbreviated, aircraft, documentAbbreviated, h1Abbreviated, h2Abbreviated, h3Abbreviated, dateLastModified)
 )

-pageheader(document, aircraft, h1, h2, h3, "- Preliminary Cockpit Preparation",)

 sectionheadingbox[General]
 indent[Items marked by asterisks \(\*\) are the only steps to be completed after a transit stop without flight crew change.
 Otherwise, the new flight crew performs all the items. \